Anaemia in Babies

 - Do not feed cow’s milk to your baby until he is about a year old.
 Breast milk and iron-fortified formula milk should suffice.

-- Once the baby starts on solid foods, they should be given iron-fortified cereal and eventually iron-rich foods.
+- Once the baby starts on solid foods, they should be given iron-fortified cereal and, eventually, iron-rich foods.
 Poultry, lean meats, fish, green leafy vegetables, egg yolks, legumes and iron-fortified rice, and bread are ideal foods to start with.

-- Vitamin C rich foods such as citrus fruits, avocados, kiwi, and cantaloupe should also be added to the diet.
+- Vitamin C-rich foods such as citrus fruits, avocados, kiwi, and cantaloupe should also be added to the diet.

 With adequate supplementation of iron in food, anaemia can be avoided in babies.
+Therefore, equal attention must be paid to breastfeeding and the introduction of healthy foods once the baby is six months old.

 Also Read: Leukaemia in Children